 We assumed the decolonization rate was constant for all microorganisms, however is known for example that S. pneumoniae bacterial clearance is strain dependent (cite) and for the baceria studied in this work are reported between 5 months to 2 years (cite Cooper, Sen, K pneumoniae and E coli).
 We derived a mathematical expression based on the mean-field approximation of the system and showed that the system should not be sensitive to the value for the decolonization rate given the fast replacement of patients in the hospital system.
 We computed the basic reproductive number R0=β/δ+τ, we found is the product between the nosocomial transmission rate β and the average duration of a carrier inside the hospital, the inverse of the discharge rate δ plus the clearance rate τ (SI section The ordinary differential equation).
 In SI Figure S14 we plotted the distribution for the discharge rates at hospital and building level and in SI Figure S15 the distribution of time in hospital obtained from the patient records, in average a person spent 3.85 days in the hospital, and 3.17, 4.18, 6.22, 5.05, 1.25 and 1.85 days in Allen Hospital, Harkness Pavilion, Milstein Hospital, Mschony, Presbyterian Hospital and Rest respectively.
 There is at least one order of magnitude of difference between the discharge rate and the clearance rate δ≫ τ and therefore R0≈β/δ.

 We applied the model inferences to estimate the epidemiological properties of eight co-circulating bacterial pathogens.
 We found the hospital traffic, surveillance in the hospital and patient contact network appears to dictate the epidemiological features of most of the co-circulating bacteria.
 Mean nosocomial transmission rates of all pathogens except E. coli and MSSA were consistently between 0.15 and 0.19 and likelihood of detection given carriage from 0.57% to 2.51%.
 We found that while E. coli has the highest likelihood of detection (mean estimates from 17.31% to 18.53%), it has the lowest nosocomial transmission rate almost negligible suggesting that most nosocomial infections can be associated with infections with host commensal strains that do not contribute to transmission, which has been reported empirically 47.
 We found nosocomial transmission rates if S. aureus phenotypes were different, suggesting a difference in the fitness of the two strains.
 It has been assumed principally in modeling studies that resistance generates a decrease in fitness with respect to the sensitive strain, making it less transmissible 1–5.
 We found MSSA has a lower transmission rate than MRSA.
 This result is particularly interesting because a simple model of competition between resistant and sensitive strains would predict that as the ratio between nosocomial transmissions between strains βR/βS>1 the resistant strain should outcompete the sensitive strains 1,2 that is not the case observed empirically (Figure 1A).
 While the split in resistant and sensitive phenotypes could possibly be the most important categorization clinically 1 within-host dynamics between these two 1,2 and interactions between CA-MRSA and HA-MRSA strains 1 could help to make sense of estimated differences in the nosocomial transmission rates and ultimately an accurate representation of the process shaping the co-existence of S. aureus strains in the hospital.
-S. aureus and S. epidermis inhabit the nasal nares as commensal, this overlaps in its ecological niche produced negative relation of additional emergence of
+S. aureus and S. epidermis inhabit the nasal nares as commensal, this overlaps in its ecological niche...n.

+We used an individual-based computational model to enrich the however simplified substantially the process dynamics making